gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 }
 ```
 Note that in order to provide certificates the url domain should contain a "cert" segment.

+## Mutual TLS Authentication (mTLS) and Certificates Handling
+Application router supports certificates usage for token creation and mTLS handshake in backend connections.
+To enable that the XSUAA or IAS instance bound to the application router should provide in its credentials a certificates chain and a private key

+Note that application router also supports providing private key via environment variables: XSUAA_PRIVATE_KEY (XSUAA) and IAS_PRIVATE_KEY (IAS).

+In case certificates and private key exists, application router fetches XSUAA/IAS tokens providing certificates chain and private key.
+When forwarding request to business services, application router also uses certificates to create a client_credentials token or exchange the login token.

+If certificates available, HTTP connection to backend is created using private key and a concatenation of intermediate and client certificates, enabling mTLS handshake.

+Cloud Foundry: client certificate is propagated via the x-forwarded-client-cert header.
+In order to enable that the backend url should contain a .cert segment in its domain.

 ## Integration with HTML5 Application Repository

 The application router supports seamless integration with the HTML5 Application Repository service.